The most common way of computing numerical derivative of a function

 Central difference extension for irregular spaced data is:

-So, yes, difference of function values should be divided by the
+So, yes, difference of function values should be divided by the increment with weight.
+Coefficients are from formula for uniform spacing.
+For instance, for and for .

-from smooth noise-robust differentiators, since they are much more numerically stable even in the absence of noise.
+Actually it is better to use from smooth noise-robust differentiators, since they are much more numerically stable even in the absence of noise.
 Plus they have similar approximation properties to central differences – so you won’t lose any precision and get more stability as a bonus.

-.
-See referenced page for other
+Coefficients are for and for .
+See referenced page for other .

 Let me know about the results please.